kirinryu-dev/kirinryu-dev/README.md

 ## Hi there 👋👹

-I'm **Sam Tanguy Tchalim**, a full-stack learner walking the edge between code, testing, and system mastery.
+I'm **Sam Tanguy Tchalim** aka @kirinryu-dev ⌐■-■  , a full-stack learner walking the edge between code, testing, and system mastery.
 Currently building up a modular workflow where dev, QA, and DevOps logic blend — one brick at a time.

 ---